 Most judges do not consider unemployment benefits as being consistent with a disability claim.
 It is recommend that you cancel your unemployment benefits if you need to qualify for Social Security disability benefits.

 Social Security may deny your application if your disability lasts less than 12 months.
 Make sure the you provide proof of your prolonged disability when applying.

 These are the most common reasons Social Security Disability claims get rejected.
 When you apply, bring all documents you need to prove your case.
 Review these guidelines yourself before applying.
-Finally, consult with a Social Security attorney from Gustad Law in person or by phone at 206-533-2222.
+Finally, consult with a Social Security attorney from Gustad Law Group in person or by phone at 206-533-2222.
 Employing professional legal representation will significantly increase the chance that you secure compensation.